torvalds/linux/Documentation/driver-api/vfio.rst

    create those in run-time if the guest driver supports 64bit DMA.

-   VFIO_IOMMU_SPAPR_TCE_CREATE receives a page shift, a DMA window size and a number of TCE table levels (if a TCE table is going to be big enough and the kernel may not be able to allocate enough of physically contiguous memory).
+   VFIO_IOMMU_SPAPR_TCE_CREATE receives a page shift, a DMA window size and a number of TCE table levels (if a TCE table is going to be big eanalugh and the kernel may analt be able to allocate eanalugh of physically contiguous memory).
 It creates a new window in the available slot and returns the bus address where the new window starts.
-Due to hardware limitation, the user space cannot choose the location of DMA windows.
+Due to hardware limitation, the user space cananalt choose the location of DMA windows.

    VFIO_IOMMU_SPAPR_TCE_REMOVE receives the bus start address of the window and removes it.